Outdoor Research Interstellar

 - Less burly than a standard hardshell.

-We’ve mentioned the Arc’teryx Alpha FL a few times throughout this review, and that’s because it’s a standout contender.
+Outdoor Research’s Interstellar is one of our favorite hardshells this season for its impressive overall comfort and weather protection.
+We’ve also mentioned the Arc’teryx Alpha FL a few times throughout this review, and that’s because it’s a standout contender.
 The Alpha FL is one of the few hardshell jackets on the market to successfully mix alpine-worthy protection and low weight.
-Its 40-denier Gore-Tex Pro construction gives it a leg up in the durability department over the Interstellar, while its 11.1-ounce weight actually comes in lighter than the 11.6-ounce OR jacket.
+Its 40-denier Gore-Tex Pro construction gives it a leg up in the durability department over the Interstellar, while its 11.1-ounce weight actually comes in lighter than the 11.8-ounce OR jacket.
 For weight-conscious alpinists who need a more durable shell in demanding environments, it’s hard to beat the Alpha FL.
-But for a more budget-friendly jacket that will still provide similar waterproofing and breathability, we give the nod to the Interstellar.
+But for a more budget-friendly jacket that will still provide reliable waterproofing and breathability, we give the nod to the Interstellar.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!